Gynaecomastia Surgery

 Is Gynaecomastia surgery painful?

-Pain is managed with anesthesia and post-op medication.
+Pain is usually managed with anaesthesia and post-operative pain relief medication.

 Is Gynaecomastia surgery covered by insurance?